aitordsgn/EcommerceWeb/README.md

 The base web has been made by following that tutorial, but now I am implementing changes on my own.

 -  **Languages :** HTML, CSS, JavaScript, JSON
+- This web is responsive for Medium & Small devices

 The changes that **I made by my own** will be the next one:
 - Read an ".json" file for making an automatic product reader.